-- Look at the demographics of the area you plan to sell in.
-What is the largest age group in the area?
+- Look at the demographics of your area.
+What’s the largest age group?
 What is the income level of your intended customers?

-- Look at trends.
+- Learn about trends.
 How much do people in the area spend on eating out?
 Are there any seasonal trends that would likely prevent people from coming to your bakery?

 - Research your competitors.
 What can you learn from their success?
 How can you take that one step further to be a contender in the market?

-- Mention any codes or regulations which apply to your bakery.
-How will you comply with these rules?
+- Become familiar with codes and regulations.
+What regulations will apply to your bakery?
+How do you plan on complying with these rules?

-- Detail any financial information which is relevant.
+- Detail relevant financial information.
 What will your pricing structure be like?

-- Will you have any specialty items?
-(Secret recipes, gluten-free items, custom-made cakes for special occasions, etc.)
+- Will you have specialty items, including gluten-free or custom-made products?

-- Will you be selling any items that are unique to the population or culture of the area you plan to sell in?
+- Are any of your items unique to the culture of the area you plan to sell in?